Rainbow Round-Up

 For these we used dot dabbers, coffee filters, and scissors!
 I did an example for my daughter, showing her to go around the entire circle of the coffee filter with the different colors

-… and then cut it in half when it was dry (I got this idea from the “Painting Rainbows” post by Happy Hooligans.
-But, she created a rainbow of her own!
+… and then cut it in half when it was dry (I got this idea from the “Painting Rainbows” post by Happy Hooligans).
+My daughter created a rainbow of her own!

 A Rainbow of Fuzzies (that’s what we call pom poms!)